md-riaz/LedgerX/QUICKSTART.md

 This will download all required packages including:
 - GetX for state management
-- SQLite for local database
+- Drift ORM + sqlite3_flutter_libs for the local database
-- Encryption libraries
 - PDF generation tools
+- CSV utilities and file pickers
 - And more...

 ### 3. Run the Application